sakhrNab/aiwaverider/backend/TEST-README.md

-# Testing Guide for AI Wave Rider Backend
+# Testing Guide for AI Waverider Backend

 This document provides instructions for running tests for the backend services.